 Metabolic factors:

 Needs vary from one individual to another.
-Nutrients are used by the body to produce energy, make the building blocks of our cells and
+Nutrients are used by the body to produce energy, build the essential components of our cells, and maintain the body’s chemical balance.
+However, gender, age, morphology, genetics, and physical activity create specific needs for each person.

-Have you tried to lose weight and you don’t understand why the pounds seem hopelessly hanging on your hips?
-Your office colleague’s plate is fuller than yours and yet you are the one showing the extra pounds?
+Have you ever tried to lose weight without understanding why those extra pounds seem to stubbornly cling to your hips?
+Your office colleague’s plate is fuller than yours, yet you are the one carrying those extra pounds?

-If you recognize yourself in these situations, know that you are not alone and that this is not a figment of your mind.
+If you recognize yourself in these situations, know that you are not alone and that this is not just your imagination.

 Unfortunately, we are not all equal when it comes to weight gain and weight loss.
 Who is responsible for this story?
 Your metabolism!